deepanshs/mrsimulator/docs/user_guide/method/method.rst

 review is necessary for understanding (1) how transitions are selected during spectral and delay events and (2) how average signal frequencies and amplitudes in each spectral dimension are determined.
-We outline the procedures for designing and creating TransitionQuery and MixingEventA objects for single- and multi-spin transitions and how to use them to select the transition pathways with the desired frequency and amplitudes in each spectral dimension of your custom Method object.
+We outline the procedures for designing and creating TransitionQuery and MixingEvent objects for single- and multi-spin transitions and how to use them to select the transition pathways with the desired frequency and amplitudes in each spectral dimension of your custom Method object.
 In multi-dimensional spectra, we illustrate how the